joannepranita/TNSDC---Generative---AI/README.md

-Sure, here's a draft README file for the code:

----

 # GANs for Synthetic Image Generation

 This repository contains code for generating synthetic images using Generative Adversarial Networks (GANs).
 The code is implemented using TensorFlow and Keras and demonstrates the generation of synthetic images resembling handwritten digits from the MNIST dataset.